Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 If you have implemented a single management group, it is recommended to move your production subscriptions into that management group.
 For guidance on adding subscriptions, refer to the [official documentation](https://learn.microsoft.com/en-us/azure/governance/management-groups/manage#add-an-existing-subscription-to-a-management-group-in-the-portal).

-{{< hint type=important >}}
+> [!warning]
-To avoid generating unnecessary alerts, it is advisable to place development, sandbox, and other non-production subscriptions in a separate management group or under the tenant root group.
+> To avoid generating unnecessary alerts, it is advisable to place development, sandbox, and other non-production subscriptions in a separate management group or under the tenant root group.
-{{< /hint >}}

 The following image illustrates an example of how the assignments appear when utilizing a single management group.